k3jph/k3jph.github.io/coat-of-arms.md

 to express, in various media and degrees of formality, the continuity and presence of heraldic identity.

-Crest
+### Crest

-{% include figure.html image="armory/jhoward-crest.svg" width="4"
+{% include figure.html image="armory/jhoward-crest-quentin-peacock.svg" width="4"
-placement="right" cap="Crest as it appears in the Letters Patent" alt="Crest as it appears in the Letters Patent" %}
+placement="right" cap="Crest in the Fairbairn-style by [Quentin Peacock](https://www.digitalheraldry.com/)"
+alt="Crest in the Fairbairn-style by Quentin Peacock" %}

 The crest occupies its traditional position atop the helm in the full armorial achievement and serves as a complementary emblem of personal identity.
 In this